badlydrawnrob/anki/source/docs/draw/index.md

 ## Other helpful Anki stuff

-> I decided _not_ to use Anki's image occlusion, so use whatever software you want to edit your images, whether that's simply to reduce it's size, or to hide bits of it for reveal later.
-I feel it's just as easy to use a Photoshop type tool then mess around with a half-baked one, which Anki's version is.
+> Use your photo software of choice to edit your images; change the size, hide bits of it to reveal, create a fun `.gif` file, add sketches or iPad drawings, so on.
+It's just as easy to use Photoshop than it is to mess around with a Anki's half-baked image editor.[^2]

-1. It could be very useful to add tags to these cards:
+1. You might want to storify these cards, or add tags:
-    - `code::stories` and `code::elm` is descriptive
+    - `code::stories` plus `code::elm` is very descriptive.
-    - They'll also allow you to create a [filtered deck](https://docs.ankiweb.net/filtered-decks.html) by tags, limiting the cards you're studying.
-2. [Image Occlusion](https://docs.ankiweb.net/editing.html#image-occlusion) is a new(ish) feature in Anki, and was a candidate for Draw! but ...
-    - It's a very rudimentary editor (feels quite clunky),
-    - I use iPhone images with notes _a lot_, so I don't really need it,
-    - It's not helpful for motion images, such as `.gif`s,
-    - It limits us to Anki's way of doing things, which isn't always ideal.
+    - Those would be great for content like Ozaria (game) chapters.
+2. Create a [filtered deck](https://docs.ankiweb.net/filtered-decks.html) with tags
+    - Limiting the cards you're viewing for a study session.
+3. Use an app like Ozaria or CodeCombat to make learning fun ...
+    - And create cards that'll rejig your memory for your `hero.commands()`!

 [^1]: We're asking for an image here, as that's fundamentally what this card is about (more about visual medium than textual).
-It's basically a `rich html` field, however, so you can pretty much add in what you want here, an `image`, a `code block`, or `rich html`.
-I can't, however guarantee that it won't change to be wrapped in a [`figure`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure) (for instance) — in fact, that's quite a good idea, but I also realise having flexibility could be useful too!
-Time will tell.
+It's basically a `rich html` field though, so you _could_ add pretty much anything you want here: an `image`, a `code block` (perhaps even a video).
+It all depends on the question you're asking and the ONE idea of the card.
+This _may_ get changed at a later date: flexibility is great, but living with constraints is sometimes better.
+I'll see how my experiments with it go, and time will tell.

+[^2]: I decided _not_ to use Anki's image occlusion.
+[Image Occlusion](https://docs.ankiweb.net/editing.html#image-occlusion) is a new(ish) feature in Anki, and was a candidate for Draw! but: it's a very rudimentary editor (feels quite clunky); I use iPhone images with notes _a lot_, so I don't really need it; It's not helpful for motion images, such as `.gif`s; It limits us to Anki's way of doing things, which isn't always ideal.